psiz-org/psiz/README.md

 NOTE: This README is in the process of being updated for release 0.4.0.
 Not all information is accurate.

+## What's in a name?
+The name PsiZ (pronounced like the word *size*, /sʌɪz/) is meant to serve as shorthand for the term *psychological embedding*.
+The greek letter Psi is often used to represent the field of psychology and the matrix variable **Z** is often used in machine learning to denote a latent feature space.

 ## Purpose

 PsiZ provides the computational tools to infer a continuous, multivariate stimulus representation using ordinal similarity relations.
 It integrates well-established cognitive theory with contemporary computational methods.